Migrating to TransformerLens 3

 Parameters that were removed

-n_devices, move_to_device, first_n_layers, and n_ctx are not part of boot_transformers.
+n_devices, move_to_device, and first_n_layers are not part of boot_transformers.
 If you relied on any of these, file an issue describing your use case — the right pattern for multi-GPU loads under the bridge is still being worked out.

 Parameters that are new